charlestian23/oss-lab-repo/labs/lab-01/report.md

 ## Part 6
 I want to make sure that the maintainers of the repository have good programming principles.
 Even if I am really interested in a particular project, if the project's maintainers don't practice good coding practices and have unreadable code, I would rather not spend my time pulling my hair out trying to read what is happening.
 This along with my interest in the project and my belief that I can contribute something meaningful are all I need to be interested in an open source project.

+One repository I am interested in is Manim (the link given is the community build): https://github.com/ManimCommunity/manim